mdn/translated-content/files/ru/web/html/element/input/datetime-local/index.md

 By default, `<input type="datetime-local">` does not apply any validation to entered values.
 The UI implementations generally don't let you enter anything that isn't a datetime — which is helpful — but you can still fill in no value and submit, or enter an invalid datetime (e.g. the 32th of April).

-You can use {{htmlattrxref("min", "input")}} and {{htmlattrxref("max", "input")}} to restrict the available dates (see anch("Setting maximum and minimum dates")), and in addition use the {{htmlattrxref("required", "input")}} attribute to make filling in the date mandatory.
+You can use [`min`](/ru/docs/Web/HTML/Element/input#min) and [`max`](/ru/docs/Web/HTML/Element/input#max) to restrict the available dates (see anch("Setting maximum and minimum dates")), and in addition use the [`required`](/ru/docs/Web/HTML/Element/input#required) attribute to make filling in the date mandatory.
 As a result, supporting browsers will display an error if you try to submit a date that is outside the set bounds, or an empty date field.

 Let's look at an example — here we've set minimum and maximum datetimes, and also made the field required: